morskyjezek/si667-2025-activities/_posts/2025-02-03-guides-running-siegfried-brunnhilde.md

 Brunnhilde is a python-based tool, so you can install it as you would other Python extensions using `pip`.
 The process is explained on the tool's site: [https://github.com/tw4l/brunnhilde#installation](https://github.com/tw4l/brunnhilde#installation).

-If those instructions aren't working well, here is a [Windows-specific walkthrough of the installation process](https://docs.google.com/document/d/1LKZA3ahzkM-Ic7w17f-doHIA342oKoS8kxROPKYOtqI/edit?usp=sharing). ({% post_url 2025-02-05-guide-running-brunnhilde-windows %})
+If those instructions aren't working well, here is a [Windows-specific walkthrough of the installation process](https://docs.google.com/document/d/1LKZA3ahzkM-Ic7w17f-doHIA342oKoS8kxROPKYOtqI/edit?usp=sharing). ({{ site.baseurl }}{% post_url 2025-02-05-guide-running-brunnhilde-windows %})

 # Check if the tools are running